davidCrejenovschi/Secrets.Sandbox/README.md

 - **`main`** branch — clean, contains only this README.
 No secrets, no `file.py`.
 - **`add-dummy-secrets`** branch — contains the dummy `file.py` with fake credentials used for detector testing.
 A Pull Request is opened from this branch into `main` so the MCP Secrets Detector can scan the diff and post inline review comments.

-*Made with ☕ in Cluj, powered by MHP - A Porsche Company workshop.*